-Yes, I am making a Halloween swag in August.
-I know you might think I am rushing things, but there are couple of reasons I am “rushing” the Fall holidays this year.
-Last year I began hosting Facebook Live videos for Hometalk.
-We did some of the holiday projects closer to the holidays and then I had viewers messaging me that they couldn’t find the items for the projects.
+It is time to make a Halloween Swag!
+You might think I am rushing things, but there are couple of reasons I am “rushing” the Fall holidays this year.
+Since I began hosting Facebook Live videos for Hometalk: I did some of the holiday projects closer to the holidays and then I had viewers messaging me that they couldn’t find the items for the projects.
 Even if you don’t want to take on one of these projects for another month, I hope you will head out and get the supplies soon!
-I didn’t have to buy anything for my Halloween swag, I had all of this and more in my stash of Halloween decor.
-Oh, the second reason?
-My daughter, son in law and two granddaughters are coming to stay with us in September for a couple of months as they transition out of the military!
-I can’t wait!
+Fortunately, I didn’t have to buy anything for my Halloween swag, I had all of this and more in my stash of Halloween decor.

 I began this swag the same way I did my catalog knock off swag with a piece of styrofoam.
 I wanted all of my picks and decor to be secure in their base, and I knew this would work better than floral foam.